 Gas plays a vital role in Europe’s energy mix.
 It is one of the cleanest, safest and most reliable sources of energy.
-It offers answers to Europe’s environmental and economic issues in a secure and sustainable way.
-Gas is also the fuel of choice for energy efficiency and comfort with over 200 million European citizens opting for gas to warm their homes, enjoy electricity produced from it and increasingly fuel their cars.
-But what is gas, how is it formed and where is it found?
+It offers answers to meeting Europe’s ambitious climate targets in a secure and sustainable way.
+Gas is also the fuel of choice for energy efficiency and comfort; over 200 million European citizens opt for gas to warm their homes, while gas also provides electricity and increasingly is fuelling cars.